 1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score Explanation: A first-vear lecture entitled "Teratogens" outlined certain exposures that could

-Score Explanation: A first-year lecture entitled "Teratogens" outlined certain exposures that could cause birth defects including radiation and chemical exposure.
-Another lecture entitled "Occupational

-Health and Climate Change" briefly mentions the negative impact of pesticides on reproductive health, specifically citing how DBCP-exposed farm workers in the Philippines were inadvertently sterilized.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 2 Score Explanation: A first-year lecture entitled "Teratogens" outlined certain exposures that could cause birth defects including radiation and chemical exposure.
+Another lecture entitled "Occupational Health and Climate Change" briefly mentions the negative impact of pesticides on reproductive health, specifically citing how DBCP-exposed farm workers in the Philippines were inadvertently sterilized.

 1.12.
 Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score Explanation: As part of the first-year course Health Systems Science, lead poisoning disparities in Rhode Island are discussed.
-9 Superfund sites in Rhode Island and the Brown Superfund Research Program are also reviewed in a separate lecture.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3 Score Explanation: As part of the first-year course Health Systems Science, lead poisoning and mold exposure disparities in Rhode Island, as well as how to advocate for better living conditions for patients, are discussed.
 The lecture "Introduction to Planetary Health" also discusses the impacts of extreme heat in Rhode Island specifically impacting urban heat islands and individuals experiencing homelessness in Providence.
 A member from the Rhode Island Executive Office of Health and Human Services delivered a lecture entitled "State of Health in Rhode Island" also describes addressing climate change as a priority in improving health in RI.